thephpleague/url/4.0/uri/manipulation.md

 To ease these operations various modifying methods were added.
 Each method is presented independently but keep in mind that:

-- They all return a `League\Uri\Uri` object.
+- They all return a `League\Uri\Schemes\Generic\AbstractHierarchical` object.
 So you can chain them to simplify URI manipulation.
 - Their arguments are always proxied to a specific component modifying methods.
 - You can get more informations on how the method works by following the link to the method proxied.